GMOD/jbrowse-jupyter/README.md

 - `http://localhost:8888/files/data2.gff.gz.tbi` Note that you do not need to add lab or tree to this url.

 You can use these urls.
-For example, you could add a track with thse urls like
+For example, you could add a track with these urls like
 this:

 ```python